Louisiana BSN in Nursing School Highlights

 The Nurse Licensure Compact (NLC) allows nurses to have one license for nursing that gives them the ability to practice in the state where they current live as well as other states that are part of the compact agreement.
-Currently there are 25 states that are a part of the NLC agreement.
-Louisiana is not part of the NLC agreement.
+Currently there are over 30 states that are a part of the NLC agreement.

 Source: National Council of State Boards of Nursing